philusdevs/Cheet-Sheet-for-MySQL/README.md

 ```bash
 mysql -u root -p
 ```
--u means user in this instance the user is root (which is the adminstrator which can add other users and grant privileges) -p is password enter the password you have entered during the installation process for the root user.
+-u means user in this instance the user is root (which is the current adminstrator which can add other database adminstrators and grant privileges)
+-p is password
+enter the password you have entered during the installation process for the root user.